Dipendra982/Weather-app/README.md

 Open the project in an IDE (such as IntelliJ IDEA, Eclipse, or NetBeans).

 Ensure that you have Java installed (JDK 8 or later is recommended).

+Install dependencies (if applicable).

+Run the application using:

+javac WeatherApp.java
+java WeatherApp